 There was a clearly defined management structure in place.
-The person in charge reported to Clinical Nurse Manager 3, who in turn reports to the Service Manager.
+The person in charge reported to a Clinical Nurse Manager 3, who in turn reports to the Service Manager.
 There was evidence of quality assurance audits taking place to ensure the service provided was appropriate to residents' needs.
 The quality assurance audits included the annual review 2021 and six monthly provider visits.
-In addition, audits were taking place of health and safety, medication and infection control.
 The audits identified areas for improvement and action plans were developed in response.